marcua/qurk_experiments/blogpost.md

 In cleaning up the code and writing up the instructions, I had some time to think through what reproducibility means for crowd computing.
 Can we, as Collberg et al. suggest, hold crowd research to the following standard:

-	Can a CS student build the software within 30 minutes, including finding and installing any dependent software and libraries, and without bothering the authors?
+	Can a CS student build the software within 30 minutes...without bothering the authors?

 My current thinking is a strong no: <b>not only can crowd researchers not hold their work to this standard of reproducibility, but it would be irresponsible for our community to reach that goal</b>.
 In fact, even if we opt for a different [interpretation of reproducibility](http://cs.brown.edu/~sk/Memos/Examining-Reproducibility/) that requires an independent reconstruction of the research, making crowdsourcing research reproducible requires care.